The SAML Integration is designed such that it can be implemented gradually, with no disruption to existing users.

 - Continue to delete all inactive user accounts in your organization.

-Now you must configure both Automation Cloud and your identity provider (IdP) for the integration.
+Now you must configure both Orchestrator and your identity provider (IdP) for the integration.

-- Log in to Automation Cloud as an organization administrator.
+- Log in to Orchestrator as an administrator.

 - Go to Admin > Security Settings > Authentication Settings.